Tantalum73/Audiograph/README.md

 <a href="Media/Screenshot.png"><img height=600 src="Media/Screenshot.png" alt="Screenshot" /></a>

-**This Readme is far from being complete!** I just added the most basic information about using it with a dependency manager.
-Currently, CocoaPods is not supported, as this is a private repo.
-Examples are working but not well documented here, yet.
+**Currently, CocoaPods is not supported, as this is a private repo.**
-I'll work on that as soon as I got some feedback about using it :)
+**Please** provide feedback on the API, its integration, documentation and examples! :)

 ## Background
 iOS 13 introduced an awsome way to provide stocks-charts to visually impaired users.
 Using a custom accessibility-rotor they are providing spoken chart analysis and an audiograph that renders the chart by using audio.
 That's the most accurate way of describing a chart that otherwise would only available visually.